Exploring Pareto chart in quality control

 Many “experts” insist that customers don’t really know what they want; they have to be told.
 They’re wrong, dead wrong!
 In reality, customers know exactly how they feel about a product or service—even if they can’t always articulate it.
 That’s where the Kano Model comes in: a powerful tool that helps decode customer expectations, revealing the subtle differences between what delights, what satisfies, and what frustrates.

-The Power of Juran Trilogy
+The power of Juran trilogy

 Curvy line jumping on three colourful cubes symbollizing continuous improvement